OpenTranslationBible/open-bible/en-GB/14.2 Chronicles/md/2-chronicles-28.md

 ## 2 Chronicles 28:20

-So Tilgath-pilneser king of Assyria came against him and afflicted him instead of strengthening him.
+So Tilgath-pilneser king of Assyria came against him and oppressed him rather than supporting him.

 ---